Compulsive Gambling Addictive Disorder

 Specific Treatment Methods for Gambling

 The National Council on Problem Gambling estimates that around six million people in the United States suffer from a compulsive gambling problem that warrants treatment, and many of those people are suffering from a substance addiction as well.
 In addition, other studies have shown that there is a significant lack of Gambling Addiction treatment services for those who need help.
-At Florida House Experience, our aim is to bridge that gap and offer comprehensive treatment for individuals seeking help for compulsive gambling behavior alongside treatment for substance abuse.
+At FHE Health, our aim is to bridge that gap and offer comprehensive treatment for individuals seeking help for compulsive gambling behavior alongside treatment for substance abuse.

 Our evidence-based gambling treatment track was developed by clinicians with years of experience in this field and has helped over 1,200 patients who have suffered from gambling and substance addiction.
 People who struggle with compulsive gambling require treatment plans that address every aspect of their disease, from mental health concerns to social conditions.
 Every patient’s path is different, so each person’s needs are also addressed differently in order to create an effective treatment plan that is tailored to that individual.

 After developing solutions targeted toward addressing primary needs, patients in the compulsive gambling addiction program move into the individualized therapeutic care phase and recovery process, where we focus on care for the mind, body, and spirit.
 During this phase, patients identify core issues and internal characteristics that produce negative circumstances in their lives that have fueled their gambling addiction, in order to assist them in getting on the right path to resolving these problems and develop healthier patterns of living.